suse-edge/metal3-demo/docs/setup/metal3-setup.md

   ./03_build_images.sh
   ```

-Note this configures the environment to deploy management and downstream clusters with [openSUSE Leap Micro 5.5](https://get.opensuse.org/leapmicro/5.5/),
+Note this configures the environment to deploy management and downstream clusters with [openSUSE Leap Micro 6.0](https://get.opensuse.org/leapmicro/6.0/),
-for [SLEMicro 5.5](https://documentation.suse.com/sle-micro/5.5/) follow the additional steps below.
+for [SLMicro 6.0](https://documentation.suse.com/sle-micro/6.0/) follow the additional steps below.

 ### Enable deploying with SLEMicro

 If you want to use SLEMicro then a few additional steps are required:

 1. Download the SLE Micro image from the [SUSE Customer Center](https://www.suse.com/download/sle-micro/).
-The version must be 5.5 in raw format.
+The version must be 6.0 in raw format.

 **Note** The file downloaded is a xz compressed file.
 It must be uncompressed before using it as a valid image.